BNS Anushandhan: Royal Navy service

-Iraq War

 Roebuck was the first RN ship into Umm Qasr Port following the second Gulf War.
 The work she carried out prior to, and during, the war proved invaluable, allowing coalition ships to operate closer to shore than previously thought possible, and reducing helicopter flying time by ten minutes per sortie during the landings.

 Roebuck completed a Ship Life Extension Period (refit) towards the end of 2005, and then deployed to the Mediterranean, returning to the UK in April 2006.
 Roebuck then deployed to East Africa in June 2006, returning on Monday 21 August 2006.
 Upon arrival in August, the crew had barely a few hours' notice before the ship was placed on display at HMNB Devonport Navy Days 2006 as the representative of the Hydrographic Squadron after could not attend.

 During 2008 Roebuck acted as the Command Platform for the NATO minehunting group SNMCMG1 (NATO Standing Naval Mine Countermeasures Group 1).

-Decommissioning from Royal Navy Service

 It was announced on 16 December 2009, that Roebuck would be decommissioned in 2010.
 She was decommissioned at HMNB Devonport on 15 April 2010.
 She was handed over to the Bangladesh Navy on 28 May and sailed on 1 June 2010.